Gauff/ComicStripToKindle/readme.md

 ## Select the comics files
 PDF, CBR, CBZ, and zip archives or directories
-Using 'Add Comic files', 'Add Comic Directory', or simply by drag and grop on the file list area.
+Using 'Add Comic files', 'Add Comic Directory', or simply by drag and drop on the file list area.

 ## Enter preview mode
 Click on a file to enter preview mode